-The United Schools Insurance Program's financial condition remained healthy during the 2022 year.
-USIP experienced a greater than anticipated loss of (\$2,442,143).
-The end of COVID-19 travel protocols resulted in a more typical year of expenses, both operating and claims related as well as use of equity to stabilize rates for the membership.
-The pool's investments allow short term liquidity with favorable interest rates.
-Current liabilities are payables reserves set aside for unpaid claims liabilities.
-The pool utilizes the services of an actuary to determine that adequate reserves have been set aside to cover any potential future claims.
+The United Schools Insurance Program's financial condition remained healthy during the 2023 fiscal year.
+USIP experienced a less than anticipated loss of \$3.4M.
+Operating and claims expenses were largely at or below budget, however excess insurance costs were 6% over budget.
+The increased excess insurance costs as well as the use of equity to stabilize rates for the membership resulted in the \$3.4M loss.
+The pool's investments with the Grant County Investment Pool allow short term liquidity with favorable interest rates.
+Other assets include cash and receivables from both member's and the USIP's excess/reinsurance carrier.
+Current liabilities are comprised of unearned member premiums, advances on claims reimbursement and reserves set aside for unpaid claims liabilities.
+USIP has increased their SIR, which we expect to result in larger claims related liabilities and continue to monitor.
+The pool also utilizes the services of an actuary to determine that adequate reserves have been set aside to cover any potential future claims.
 In addition, the USIP purchases a stop loss policy as another layer of protection to its membership.